 For registration assistance, please call 802-656-5817.

-Download Springfield’s Fall 2021 OLLI program brochure (PDF, opens in a new window)Become a member today!
+Download Springfield’s Spring 2022 OLLI program brochure (PDF, opens in a new window)

 Membership in the Springfield OLLI entitles members to attend programs in our other 7 OLLIs throughout Vermont.
 Your active OLLI semester membership also entitles you to the discounted member rate for the OLLI on UVM campus programs (many which are offered online).